apollo-lang/apollo/doc/whitepaper.md

 Team number 8.
 Contributors:

 - **Tester & Validator:** Roberto Jose De Amorim (rja2139)
-- **Language & Tools Guru:** Benjamin Matthew Kogan (bmk2130)
+- **System Architect::** Benjamin Matthew Kogan (bmk2130)
-- **System Integrator:** Javier Llaca (jl3960)
+- **Language & Tools Guru:** Javier Llaca (jl3960)
 - **Project Manager:** Reza Nayebi (rn2324)
-- **System Architect:** Souren Sarkis Papazian (ssp2155)
+- **System Integrator:** Souren Sarkis Papazian (ssp2155)

 Implementation language: Haskell.

 Introduction
 ------------

-Apollo is a programming language for algorithmic and musical composition.
-The language provides an interface to leverage light-weight functional paradigms in order to produce a target program that generates a musical output when run.
+Apollo is a functional programming language for algorithmic and musical composition.
+The language provides an interface to leverage functional paradigms in order to produce a target program that generates a musical output when run.
 Apollo is intended to be usable by a programmer with knowledge of basic functional constructs and no prior experience with music creation.
 The fine-details of synthesizing music are abstracted into a familiar typed-interface.
-Instead of direct note-manipulation, common programming types like integers and characters are mapped to musical values when interpreted.
-In effect, Apollo thus allows the programmer to *hear the sound of an algorithm*.
+Instead of direct note-manipulation, common programming types like integers are mapped to musical values when interpreted.

 Rationale
 ---------

 There are a number of extant music programming languages such as [RTcmix][] and [SuperCollider][].
 Apollo shares with these languages an interest in providing an abstraction for music creation to the programmer.
 Apollo differs from these in the depth and the intent of its abstractions.
 Virtually all common music programming languages provide a direct interface to sonic manipulation on the level of notes and frequencies.
 This allows the programmer to *act* as a musician by writing code.

 Apollo, in contrast, abstracts sonic details in favor of simplicity.
 The specifics of musical articulation are eschewed.
-In the place of deep --- but complex --- sonic articulation, the programmer should be able to interpret familiar data-values using a `play` function or optionally act on a discrete note-type for greater control, if desired.
-Instead of conceiving of specific musical compositions prior to programming, the user conceives of a program that is transformed into music during execution.
+In the place of deep --- but complex --- sonic articulation, the programmer should be able to interact with familiar data-values and combine them by assigning them to a `main` variable that will be translated into music.
 Apollo thus takes a more experimental approach where the programmer is able to *become* a musician through the act of programming.

 [RTcmix]: http://rtcmix.org
 [SuperCollider]: http://supercollider.sourceforge.net